-The primary goal of this program is to enhance the quality and quantity of services available to assist victims of human trafficking, as defined by the Trafficking Victims Protection Act (TVPA) of 2000, as amended, by enhancing interagency collaboration and the coordinated community response to victims of human trafficking, and by providing high-quality services that address the individual needs of trafficking victims.
+The purpose of this program is to enhance the quality and quantity of specialized services available to assist victims of human trafficking, as defined by the Trafficking Victims Protection Act (TVPA) of 2000, as amended.
 This solicitation will provide funding to victim service organizations with a demonstrated history of providing services for victims of human trafficking.
-Funding under this program will support comprehensive services for all victims of human trafficking.
+There are enduring service needs where a greater focus is needed.
+This solicitation focuses on a number of these identified services in order to fill significant gaps in services to assist all victims of severe forms of trafficking, including services for underserved or unserved populations such as men and boys, American Indians and Alaska Natives (AI/AN), African Americans, Asian Americans, Latinos, Native Hawaiians, Pacific Islanders, and individuals who identify as lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ).
 Funding will also support efforts to increase the capacity of communities to respond to human trafficking victims through the development of interagency partnerships, professional training, and public awareness activities.

-Statutory authority: The statutory authority for this program is 22 U.S.C. § 7105(b)(2).
+Statutory Authority: The statutory authority for this program is 22 U.S.C. § 7105(b)(2).